Military brat (U.S. subculture): Current military brats

 In 2010, the U.S. Defense Department reported that there were currently 2 million American children and teenagers who have had at least one parent deployed in a war zone in the then-current Iraq and Afghanistan conflicts.
 Over 900,000 have had a parent deployed multiple times.

 Most of the research into military brats has been conducted on the long-term effects on adults who grew up during the Cold War and also during the Vietnam and Korean wars.
 As the Cold War came to an end, the role of the United States Armed Forces changed.
 The U.S. military realized that there was distinct correlation between the quality of life and retention and operational effectiveness.
 To this end, the military started to change the living standards that most Cold War brats grew up with.
 The demographics of the military changed.
 The modern military has a larger proportion of married military members.
 Since base housing is designed for fewer families, more families are forced to live off-base.

-Military personnel are now being supplemented by more civilians filling essential roles, and the introduction of large megabases that intermesh different service branches and their individual cultures has also affected the demographics.
+Military personnel are now being supplemented by more government civilians and defense contractors filling essential roles, and the introduction of large megabases that intermesh different service branches and their individual cultures has also affected the demographics.
 Finally, during the post-Cold War period, the United States has been involved in three extended military engagements (two in Iraq and one in Afghanistan).
 The long-term effects of these changes are unknown, but research has been conducted on short-term effects on post-Cold War-era brats.